-YCEI is engaged in three projects with our community: Emotional Revolution, insirED, and Making CT the First Emotionally Intelligent State.
+YCEI is engaged in multiple projects within our community, including Emotion Revolution, inspirED, and Making CT the First Emotionally Intelligent State.

 In 2017, we launched and completed the Emotion Revolution for Educators, a joint initiative between the Yale Center for Emotional Intelligence and New Teacher Center to build awareness around the critical role of emotions in teaching, learning, and educator well-being and effectiveness.

 In schools, educators are the single most important factor for students’ success.
 Yet, not enough is known about the emotions educators experience each day.
 We want to provide educators with the knowledge, skills, and opportunities to enhance their wellness and effectiveness.
-But before we begin, we need to listen.
-So we created an anonymous online survey that asked educators to take 20 minutes to share how they currently feel in school, how they want to feel, and what they need to bridge the gap between the two.
+To this end, we created an anonymous online survey that asked educators to take 20 minutes to share how they currently feel in school, how they want to feel, and what they need to bridge the gap between the two.
 We are currently utilizing these data to create more effective tools for educators and their students.

-Stay tuned for more information as we generate tools and reports from the Emotion Revolution for Educators project to enhance teacher well-being and school climate.
-Together, we can advance our understanding about what educators today need, and how we can help them reach their maximum potential, because every teacher and student has the right to flourish.
+We are continuing to generate tools and reports from the Emotion Revolution for Educators project to enhance teacher well-being and school climate.
+Together, we can advance our understanding about what educators today need, and how we can help them reach their maximum potential.

-In 2015, the Yale Center for Emotional Intelligence and Born This Way Foundation – created by Lady Gaga and her mother, Cynthia Germanotta, – hosted the Emotion Revolution Summit to build awareness of the critical role emotions play in young people’s learning, decision-making, academic achievement, and overall wellness.
-The Summit featured panel discussions, workshops, and remarks by advocates, educators, nearly 200 visiting Youth from around the country, and Lady Gaga herself.
+In 2015, the Yale Center for Emotional Intelligence and Born This Way Foundation--created by Lady Gaga and her mother, Cynthia Germanotta--hosted the Emotion Revolution Summit.
+This initiative focused on building awareness around the critical role emotions play in young people’s learning, decision-making, academic achievement, and overall wellness.
+The Summit featured panel discussions, workshops, and remarks by advocates, educators, nearly 200 visiting youth from around the country, as well as Lady Gaga herself.